-The teaching assistant program appointments are typically given to students not just with an advanced understanding of the subject matter, but also with the qualities of a course ambassador.
-There is a strong level of trust, confidence, and respect between the faculty member and the TA.
-Thus, these appointments are not strictly utilitarian; they are also honorific.
-While individual instructors may nominate appropriate candidates, the chair is responsible for coordinating the selection of TA’s – after a review of all eligible candidates.
-Please make TA appointments when they are really needed by the faculty, rather than requested by students.
+Teaching Assistantships are typically given to students not just with an advanced understanding of the subject matter, but also with the qualities of a course ambassador.
+There is a strong level of trust, confidence, and respect between the course instructor and the TA.
+These appointments are not strictly utilitarian; they are also honorific.

-Student teaching assistants are appointed at the beginning of each semester to assist faculty in a variety of ways.
+Student teaching assistants are appointed to assist course instructors in a variety of ways.
 Their responsibilities may include the following:

 - Research and/or prepare course materials